Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Aggregate-Level Analysis

-We start with a key new variable of interest, which we refer to as the subjects' \textit{choice size} and which is defined simply as the number of gift-card pairs that were chosen at each menu.
-This variable ranges between 0 and 4 in the Non-Forced-Choice treatment, and between 1 and 4 in the Forced-Choice treatment.
-However, because choice sizes 1 and 2 (as well as 0 in the former treatment) are always feasible whereas 3 and 4 are not, we adjust their relative frequencies accordingly.
+Turning to patterns in the aggregate data, we start with a key new variable of interest, the subjects' \textit{choice size}, which is defined simply as the number of gift-card pairs that were chosen at each menu.
+This variable ranges between 0 and 4 in the Free-Choice treatment, and between 1 and 4 in the Forced-Choice treatment.
+However, because choice sizes 1 and 2 (as well as 0 in the former treatment) are always feasible, whereas 3 and 4 are not always so, we adjust their relative frequencies accordingly.
 Specifically, Figure \ref{fig:adjusted_choice_frequencies} presents the distributions of menu-size adjusted choice sizes in the two treatments, which are derived once their absolute frequencies are divided by the total number of menus where these choice sizes might be observed.
 For example, the denominators here are $50\times N$ and $15\times N$ for choice sizes 1 and 4, respectively, where $N$ is the total number of subjects in the relevant treatment.

-This comparison shows that the modal adjusted choice size was 1 in both treatments, at a rate just over 50\%, and was followed by 2 and 3.
-The \textit{deferral rate} in the Non-Forced-Choice treatment, defined as the relative frequency of a zero choice size, is 7.4\%.
+This comparison shows that the modal adjusted choice size was 1 in both treatments, at a rate of just over 50\%, and was followed by sizes 2 and 3.
+The \textit{deferral rate} in the Free-Choice treatment, defined as the relative frequency of a zero choice size, is 7.4\%.
 This is slightly higher than the 6.9\% \textit{choose-everything} rate, which is obtained by weighted-averaging the relative frequencies where $n$ out of $n$ items were chosen, for $n=2,3,4$ (Table \ref{tab:choice_size_rates_times}).
-The latter rate is also lower than the corresponding one of 8.5\% in the Forced-Choice treatment, and the difference is statistically significant ($p<0.001$; two-sided Fisher's exact test).
+The latter rate is also lower than the corresponding one in the Forced-Choice treatment (8.5\%), and the difference is statistically significant ($p<0.001$; two-sided Fisher's exact test).
 This difference is consistent with the intuition that, in the absence of the possibility to delay choice when faced with a potentially difficult decision, subjects are more likely to choose everything that is available in the menu, either as a result of following a more general decision rule or, in the context of our experimental design, possibly due to a preference for randomization.
-Finally, the rate at which subjects chose all 4 alternatives was very low in both treatments, at 3.2\% and 2.5\% in the Forced- and Non-Forced-Choice treatments, respectively.
+Finally, the rate at which subjects chose all 4 alternatives was very low in both treatments, at 3.2\% and 2.5\% in the Forced- and Free-Choice treatments, respectively.